 - Evenly, distribute around ½ cup of the corn mixture into each bowl (you will have leftovers)

-- Then, slice 2 large avocados and add half an avocado to each bowl.
+- Place a serving of cooked salmon into each bowl.
+Then, slice 2 large avocados and add half an avocado to each bowl.

 - Make the dressing by whisking the olive oil, chopped cilantro, lime juice, and salt together in a bowl and drizzle over each bowl.

 - Finally, serve with Greek yogurt/sour cream and your favorite chips.

 Nice recipe .

 Ammy J Makeovers was established back in the year 2018, sharing her experience she says “when a mother of two gave up on her Career in 2010